 Scholarship of Teaching and Learning

 Welcome to the Scholarship of Teaching and Learning (SoTL) website!
 Here you'll find information about SoTL projects faculty members are conducting on our campus, details about upcoming SoTL events, and ways for you to become involved in SoTL.
 Check out the "SoTL Resources" section for additional links.
-I also encourage you to contact me directly to discuss the SoTL program.
-You can reach me via email or x7432.
-I look forward to working with you!

 What is SoTL?